a question, based on your latest page about OCD.

 anything is selfish.

-voice of the negative thought(s).
+voice behind the negative beliefs.
 That is, is it the voice

 of your mother or your father or someone else?

 of both my mother and my father.
 Its my father because, as an alcoholic,